1Codealot/CLI_Timer/README.md

 This is a Rubik's cube training timer (some what similar to cstimer) used in the command line.

+# Building
+Download / clone this repo then do `cd CLI_Timer` then run `./build.py` and specify things (Docs for build.py are in it's file.)

 # Commands

 ### Implemented